Hydroxyzine for dogs is a canine antihistamine. Your vet may prescribe it to relieve the symptoms of an allergic reaction.

 Hydroxyzine for Dogs – Side Effects

-If your dog is taking hydroxyzine, you should keep the possible side effects in mind, and monitor your dog for any symptoms.
+If your dog is taking hydroxyzine, you should keep the possible side effects in mind.
+Monitor your dog for any symptoms.

 Other, rarer side effects include: